"There's an understanding that is not desired to exist"

 So who is Eric Dollard?
-Why was he scouted, fast-tracked and let loose in the lab, before being cast aside like his great predecessors, Nikola Tesla, Oliver Heaviside, and Philo Farnsworth?
+Why was he scouted, fast-tracked and let loose in the lab, before being cast aside like his great predecessor, Nikola Tesla?

-Dollard’s abilities were noticed very early in life and he was taken out of school at twelve to be fast-tracked in special tuition programs with Pacific Gas and Electric.
+Dollard’s abilities were noticed very early in life and he was taken out of school at twelve and enrolled in special tuition programs with Pacific Gas and Electric.
 By the age of fifteen he had been given free run of the RCA-Marconi coastal station, off-payroll.
-He even had keys to the base — RCA was originally set up the Navy in 1919 — so that he could get in at night if he needed to.
+He even had keys to the base — RCA was originally set up by the Navy in 1919 — so that he could get in at night if he needed to.
 And he did need to quite often, to party on the beach with his friends.
 Graduating high school at 16, fully qualified as an electrical engineer, he was snapped up by Bell Telephone.
 At Bell Laboratories he was known as their “Angel of Electricity”.
-When his parents dismantled his home laboratory, he enlisted in the Navy, solved their various communications problems in short order, and was sent back to RCA to continue his electrical and communications research.
+When his long-suffering parents destroyed his home laboratory, he left home, enlisted in the Navy, solved their various communications problems in short order, and was sent back to RCA to continue his electrical and communications research.
 He was still only seventeen.

 People call Dollard the new Tesla, but I think in his own mind he might feel closer to Steinmetz — who was hired by General Electric specifically to analyze the mathematics behind Tesla’s work.
 Since Tesla engineered straight from mental visualization to metal and wood, there was little to go on, but C. P. Steinmetz, in his long career as founder and director of GE Labs, quietly took things even further, according to Dollard, doing quite inconceivable things in his laboratory, but having “the good sense to keep it to the equations” in terms of what he published, learning from Tesla’s mistakes.
 Ernst Alexanderson was the protege of Steinmetz, working with Tesla’s longitudinal waves under the Prussian’s protection — and leaving his mark all over Bolinas.

-Dollard is by repute the only man to have been able to replicate all of Tesla’s main experiments.
-His hands-on sensory experience of electrical phenomena and the specific nature of his education, it seems, have allowed him to duck under the conceptual interference of modern physics and deal with fundamental aspects of energy that were known before Einstein.
+Dollard is by repute the only man to have been able to replicate Tesla’s experiments.
+His hands-on sensory experience of electrical phenomena and the specific nature of his education, it seems, allowed him to duck under the conceptual interference of modern physics and deal with fundamental aspects of energy that were known before Einstein.
 That were known until Einstein.

 Then once he had served his use, his lab was smashed, Bolinas left to rust, and he was on his own, to be hounded and harassed and cheated and sabotaged until he checks out like Heaviside or Farnsworth.
 Is that how it goes?